Audio/MIDI multitrack recording software

 The Pro edition offers two features that make live multitrack recording easier:

-1. The Add Audio Track window has a '#' box which holds the number of tracks to create, so you can add multiple tracks in one go.
+1. The Add Audio Track window has a "#" box that lets you specify the number of tracks to create, so you can add multiple tracks at once.
 The box appears automatically if the audio device has at least 4 input channels.
-You can press Ctrl+N to make it appear anyway (this also works in the Add MIDI Track window).
+You can press Ctrl+N to make it appear manually (this also works in the Add MIDI Track window).

-Tip: you can toggle all Rec buttons in one go by clicking one while the Ctrl key (Windows) / Command key (Mac) is pressed.
+Tip: you can toggle all Rec buttons at once by clicking one while holding down the Ctrl key (Windows) / Command key (Mac).

 Record Master Out

-An audio track will record the output of the Master section (or simply the output if the Master section has been removed) if the Master Out option is selected in the Input channel selector.
-This feature can be used to mix the song to down stereo (see mastering).
+An audio track will record the output of the Master section if the Master Out option is selected in the input channel selector.
+This feature can be used to mix the song down to stereo (see mastering).

-This feature can also be used to 'bounce' tracks in order to reduce the number of tracks used by the song.
-For example: a five track backing vocal group can be bounced to a single track by recording the five tracks to a new track (temporarily turn of all other tracks, and bypass any effects in the Master section).
-Having done this, the five original tracks can be turned off (using their Play buttons) and the new track can be used instead.
+This feature can also be used to "bounce" tracks in order to reduce the number of tracks used by the song.
+For example: a five-track backing vocal group can be bounced to a single track by recording the five tracks to a new track (temporarily turn off all other tracks, and bypass any effects in the Master section).
+After that, the five original tracks can be turned off (using their Play buttons), and the new track can be used instead.

-In a similar way this option can be used to 'freeze' a track that uses effects that require a lot of processing power.
-The new (audio) track will include the effects, thereby freeing up the processing power used by them.
+Similarly, this option can be used to "freeze" a track that uses effects requiring a lot of processing power.
+The new (audio) track will include the effects in its audio file, thereby freeing up the processing power used by them.

 Recording Practice Mode tracks